 Seek SSDI Benefits

-If you are located near Colton, CA and would like vital legal support to successfully seek your SSDI benefits, visit our areas of practice page or contact a representative with The Law Offices of Dr. Bill LaTour, your SSDI lawyer and social security disability resources professional, today.
+If you are located near Colton, California and would like vital legal support to successfully seek your SSDI benefits, visit our areas of practice page or contact a representative with The Law Offices of Dr. Bill LaTour, your SSDI attorney and social security disability resources professional, today.